colonyengine/colony/README.md

 ## Install

+**NOTE: You may have better luck with the `develop` branch for the time being!
+The master branch is a bit crusty.**

 This system is not yet available to be installed automatically with Quicklisp.
 To manually install using Quicklisp, clone this repository into your local-projects directory.